dominguetigs/task-management-app/README.md

 - _Custom fields support_ with text, number, and boolean types, enabling flexible task attributes.
 - _Column-based filtering_ with intelligent filtering based on column types, including default filters for title (task name), priority, and status.
 - _Custom field filtering_ automatically adapts to the field type (text, number, or boolean).

+<a id="bonus-features"></a>

+## :sparkles: Bonus features

+- _Micro-animations_ to enhance user experience, providing smooth transitions and feedback for actions like task updates, filtering, and pagination.
+- _Multi-select support_ in the table, allowing bulk actions such as mass deletion, bulk status updates, and priority changes.
 - _Undo/Redo functionality_ available for certain task creation, editing, and deletion actions.
-- _Multi-select support_ in the table, allowing bulk actions such as mass deletion, bulk status updates, and priority changes.
 - _Global search_ field to quickly find tasks across the entire table.

 <a id="technologies"></a>